 As part of the Seattle School District's desegregation plan, Oak Lake became K-3 in 1978.
 Grades 4-6 were bused to Columbia School.
 In 1981-82, enrollment was only 271.
-On rainy days, the building leaked in so many places that it took 14 buckets to catch the drops.
+On rainy days, the building leaked in so many places that it took 14 buckets to catch the drips.

-When Oak Lake closed in June 1982 due to declining enrollment and a deteriorating structure, it was just four years short of its centennial.
+When Oak Lake closed in June 1982 due to declining enrollment and a deteriorating structure, it was four years short of its centennial.
 Students, staff, and alumni requested permission to open the cornerstone at the closing ceremony.
-The crumbling newspaper from 1914 and signature pages were removed and placed in the school district archives.
-The pennies, however, had mysteriously disappeared.
+The crumbling newspaper from 1914 and signature pages were removed and placed in the school district archives (see Accession A1982-05).
+The pennies had mysteriously disappeared.